nuclex-shared-cpp/Nuclex.Audio.Native/ReadMe.md

-* querying an audio file for basic information, such as tracks, languages, number of channels, sample rate, bit depth and channel placements / layout without decoding the whole thing
+* querying an audio file for basic information, such as tracks, languages, number of channels, sample rate, bit depth and channel placements / layout (!) but without decoding the whole audio file

-* finding a good solution to expose both the audio data streaming should be possible, conceivable through a separate interface easy data access to possibly deinterleaved channel data would be nice
+* finding a good solution to expose both the audio data

+  streaming should be possible, conceivably through a separate interface easy data access to possibly deinterleaved channel data would be nice

-* once the codec design takes shape, supporting at least the formats I need for my applications: .wav, .flac, .wv (WavPack) and OPUS.
+* once the `AudioCodec` class takes shape, support at least the formats I need for my applications: .wav, .flac, .wv (WavPack) and OPUS.

 * possibly encoding support, too, using progress notification callbacks